Controlling evanescent waves using silicon photonic all-dielectric metamaterials for dense integration: Results

-To impact the field of silicon photonics the ideal two-dimensional e-skid waveguide (Fig.~\ref{fig:RTIR}d) has to be implemented on an SOI platform.
+{\bf On-chip e-skid waveguides.} To impact the field of silicon photonics, the one-dimensional e-skid waveguide (Fig.~\ref{fig:RTIR}d) has to be implemented on an SOI platform.
 This places stringent restrictions on monolithic fabrication, minimum feature sizes, and deviations in field profiles due to quasi-2D behavior.
-Our design to adapt relaxed TIR and skin-depth engineering ($\delta << \lambda$) on-chip is shown in Fig.~\ref{fig:eskid}.
-Here the conventional quasi-2D strip waveguide is surrounded by a cladding made of alternating vacuum-silicon sub-wavelength ridges which achieves strong anisotropy ($\varepsilon_{2x}<\varepsilon_{\rm Si}$ and $\varepsilon_{2z}>>1$).
+Our design to adapt relaxed TIR and skin-depth engineering ($\delta \ll \lambda$) on-chip is shown in Fig.~\ref{fig:eskid}.
+Here the conventional quasi-2D strip waveguide is surrounded by a cladding made of alternating vacuum-silicon sub-wavelength ridges which achieves strong anisotropy ($\varepsilon_{2x}<\varepsilon_{\rm core}$ and $\varepsilon_{2z} \gg 1$).
 Our goal is to confine the TE-like mode (its dominant electric field component is $E_{x}$) used in conventional silicon strip waveguides.
+Since the TM-like mode is polarized in the $y$ direction, the electric field does not probe/feel the anisotropy of the cladding.
+Hence, the metamaterial cladding does not play any role in TM-mode confinement.
+For more details about the polarization effect, see Supplementary Figures 6 and 7.

 Figure~\ref{fig:eskid}a emphasizes the counter-intuitive nature of the confinement caused by anisotropic media which beats the confinement of conventional high index contrast interface consisting of silicon surrounded by vacuum (blue curve in Fig.~\ref{fig:eskid}a).
 As it is seen in Fig.~\ref{fig:eskid}a, if we increase the index of the cladding only in the $z$ direction while the index in the other directions are fixed, the evanescent wave decays faster in the cladding and the skin-depth reduces drastically.
 Note, the average cladding index increases but the mode decay length decreases.
 This behavior is in fundamental contrast to confinement in conventional strip waveguides with isotropic claddings or graded index claddings \cite{levy_implementation_2005} where decreasing the contrast between the core index and cladding index results in slow decay of evanescent waves, not faster decay \cite{ jahani_photonic_2015}.